ArcaneMainFrame/grunt-sass-injection/README.md

-# grunt-sass-compile-imports
+# grunt-sass-injection

-> Create an import file by scanning a directory for SASS files
+> Compile an import file based on scss files in a directory.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`